hristo2612/mouse-keyboard-playback/README.md

-# Mouse and Keyboard Recorder
+# Mouse and Keyboard Recorder and Playback
 ### With the help of RobotJS and iohook
 Record mouse clicks, mouse movements and keyboard key taps, then play them back.